pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/090-list-iteration.md

 type: testless-coding-question
 id: 6a962ba9-908f-46e1-bd01-625f438b3a90
 question: |
   You are given a list of numbers.
 Find the largest number from the list.
+Do not use `max()` function.
+Use list iteration.
 code: |
   numbers = [7,   0, -18,   0,  16, -18,   8,  -4,  10, -18,  -9,  -9,  -2,
         2,  -2,  17, -20,  -5,  14, -16]